build-on-aws/bedrock-agent-txt2sql/README.md

 - Select the `Orchestration` tab.
 Toggle on the radio button `Override orchestration template defaults`.
 Make sure `Activate orchestration template` is enabled as well.

 - In the `Prompt template editor`, scroll down to line seven right below the closing tag `</auxiliary_instructions>`.
-Make two line spaces, then copy/paste in the following table schemas within the prompt:
+Make two line spaces, then copy/paste in the following table schemas within the prompt `(Make sure to update the alias)`:

 ```sql
 <athena_schema>